 Also Read.
 How to become a doctor? – Doctor Kaise Bane in 2021?

 The total marks that you get in the written papers and the interview are added to decide your position in the merit list, and your appointment and posting are based on this merit list.

 The forms for BDO exams of all states are filled at different times.
 To find out when the forms are released and filled, you have to keep checking the relevant state’s PSC website.

-How Much Salary Does a BDO get?
+How Much Salary Does a BDO Get?

-The salary of BDOs differ from state to state, but if we take an average, then a BDO’s entry-level monthly salary, according to the 7th pay commission, is from Rs 9300 to Rs34800, plus according to the grade pay break-up, a BDO also gets Rs 4800 per month.
+The salary of BDOs differs from state to state, but if we take an average, then a BDO’s entry-level monthly salary, according to the 7th pay commission, is from Rs 9300 to Rs34800, plus according to the grade pay break-up, a BDO also gets Rs 4800 per month.

 As a BDO’s tenure of service increases, his salaries, benefits, and perks also keep on increasing.

-We have given all the relevant information on how to become a BDO Officer, but if you still have any questions about the BDO Officer post, please ask them in the comments section and I will definitely answer them as soon as possible.
+We have given all the relevant information on how to become a BDO Officer, but if you still have any questions about the BDO Officer post, please ask them in the comments section and I will answer them as soon as possible.